mupfdev/eszFW/README.md

 ## Code style

 You are invited to contribute to this project.
-But to ensure a uniform formatting of the source code, you will find some rules here.
-All rules are of course open for debate:
+But to ensure a uniform formatting of the source code, you will find some rules here:

 - Follow the C11 standard.
 - Do not use tabs and use a consistent 4 space indentation style.